 It is advisable and more affordable to have a group of friendly professionals working with you to address your vulnerabilities, compared to discovering these issues at the hands of criminal enterprises who seek to exploit your data and reputation for their gain.
-In this article, our goal is to inform you about red team exercises, describe the objectives of a red team exercise, and explain how red team assessments are different from very important penetration tests.
+In this article, our goal is to inform you about red team exercises, describe the objectives of a red team exercise, and explain how red team assessments are different from crucial penetration tests.

 What are red team exercises?

-These attacks do not aim to take down the target systems, but to compromise the gaps between good design, intentions, implementation, and maintenance of target systems in a manner that allows the attacker to circumvent security protocols to achieve the malicious objective, leading to the compromise of the network, and stealing sensitive data.
-In a real-world incident scenario, this would include business disruption and financial losses.
+These attacks do not aim to take down the target systems but to compromise the gaps between sound design, intentions, implementation, and maintenance of target systems in a manner that allows the attacker to circumvent security protocols to achieve the malicious objective, leading to the compromise of the network, and stealing sensitive data.
+This reality would include business disruption and financial losses in a real-world incident scenario.

-Why conduct red team exercises and what is the objective?
+Why conduct red team exercises, and what is the objective?

-Depending on the capabilities of the business, red team exercises can also be used to test the capabilities of blue team.
-As the purpose of the red team exercise is to simulate an external attack, they can also serve the purpose of assessing how effective a business’ internal security team maybe when dealing with an ongoing cybersecurity attack.
+Depending on the business’s capabilities, you can also use red team exercises to test the capabilities of the blue team.
+As the purpose of the red team exercise is to simulate an external attack.
+They can also assess how effective a business’ internal security team responds when dealing with an ongoing cybersecurity attack.

 What does “think like an attacker” mean?

-It is common to hear red team members and penetration testers talk about “think like an attacker”, but what does it mean to think like an attacker?
-When conducting red team exercises, the members of the team have to think about how they can prolong their control over devices and systems across a business network, without alerting the blue team of their presence.
+It is common to hear red team members and penetration testers talk about “think like an attacker,” but what does it mean to think like an attacker?
+When conducting red team exercises, the team members have to think about how to prolong their control over devices and systems across a business network without alerting the blue team of their presence.

-Thinking like an attacker can also apply to how a business remediate discovered risks and vulnerabilities.
-When it comes to remediating identified issues, manufacturers would devote their attention to vulnerabilities where the frequency of threats that would impact the confidentiality, integrity, and availability of critical data and processes within the business are adequate to cause substantial financial loss.
-Some attackers will focus their attention to vulnerabilities that are easily exploited and offer the most return for minimal effort.
+Thinking like an attacker can also apply to how businesses remediate discovered risks and vulnerabilities.
+When it comes to remediating identified issues, manufacturers will devote their attention to vulnerabilities where the frequency of threats that would impact the confidentiality, integrity, and availability of critical data and processes within the business can cause substantial financial loss.
+Some attackers will focus their attention on vulnerabilities easily exploited and offer the most return for minimal effort.